top of page

 Ensuring Adequate Freeboard and Buoyancy

-Freeboard, the gap between the waterline and the upper deck, is essential for reserve buoyancy.
+Freeboard (=the distance between the waterline and the upper deck) is essential for reserve buoyancy.
 It allows a ship to handle heavy seas and maintain stability, even in harsh conditions.
-Load lines, established by Lloyd's Register, dictate the minimum freeboard for different ship types and sizes.
+Load lines dictate the minimum freeboard for different ship types and sizes.

 International Load Line Convention